top of page

 They found the block in Nimrud

-A song about the Mesha Stela to the tune of "Yankee Doodle Dandy"
+A song about Iron Age (1200 - 560 BC) artifacts to the tune of "Yankee Doodle Dandy"

-(the stele, dated to the 800s BC, comes from Moab and describe the Moabites defeating the Kingdom of Israel)
+• The Mesha stele, dated to the 800s BC, comes from Moab and describes a Moabite victory over the Kingdom of Israel

 The Mesha Stele is a lengthy